 What does P50 and P90 mean in wind financial models?

-Without turning this into a statistics forum we can broadly say that “P50″ and “P90″ represent two probabilistic comparisons of the wind expected to be available to drive the turbines compared to historic records.
+Without turning this into a statistics forum, we can broadly say that P50 and P90 represent two probabilistic comparisons of the expected wind available to drive the turbines, compared to historic records.
 P90 broadly represents the probability that the wind (fuel) experienced by the project will on average be in the 90% confidence range.

-P90 is often used for the “Bank Base Case”.
-A P99 profile is even more conservative and often used as the Bank Downside Case.
-Because of the different risk profiles of different parties involved in the same transaction it is a useful feature for the financial model in a wind project to have the ability to switch between a P50 to a P90 with ease, I recomend setting the profile up as a scenario field – its important to make your bankers life as easy as possible!
+P90 is often used for the ‘bank base case’.
+A P99 profile is even more conservative, and often used as the ‘bank downside case’.
+Because of the different risk profiles of different parties involved in the same transaction, it is a useful feature for the financial model in a wind project to have the ability to switch between a P50 to a P90 with ease.
+I recommend setting the profile up as a scenario field – it’s important to make your bankers life as easy as possible!

 How are wind probability profiles modelled?

 Similarly for P90, the 50 would just be replaced by 90.
-Therefore, its easy to see that scenarios can easily be run by just controlling one parameter in the above formula.
-Shown above for P50
+Therefore, it’s easy to see that scenarios can easily be run by just controlling one parameter in the above formula.

 Advanced tip for modelling multiple wind turbines

-This computation can slow Excel down so rather than calculating this for each turbine, the formula can be used on the aggregated amount.
-So instead of having say 40 lots of NORMINV functions for 40 turbines, you would only have just one NORMINV line and speeds up the model tremendously! – if you find yourself in this situation and not sure how to solve then let me know!
+This computation can slow Excel down, so rather than calculating this for each turbine, the formula can be used on the aggregated amount.
+So, instead of having, say, 40 lots of NORMINV functions for 40 turbines, you would only have just one NORMINV line, which speeds up the model tremendously!
+If you find yourself in this situation and not sure how to solve it, then let me know!